luyadev/luya-module-cms/README.md

 ## Developers

-If you want to contribute, make sure to read the following guidelines: https://luya.io/guide/luya-guideline
+If you want to contribute, make sure to read the [guidelines](https://luya.io/guide/luya-guideline).
-The guidelines will help you understand our coding standards and how to work with our GULP Workflow to compile SCSS and JS.